 Staff described and knew how to access policy and get accurate advice on Mental Capacity Act and Deprivation of Liberty Safeguards.
 There was a Mental Capacity Act and Deprivation of Liberty Safeguards policy, which was under review at time of inspection, but staff still accessed the current policy.
 The service had a designated mental capacity lead at provider level.
-We spoke to staff who told us they would contact them in they had concerns and also make their designated line manager aware.
+Staff told us they would contact them in they had concerns and also make their designated line manager aware.
+Staff gave us an example of a patient who did not have capacity and consent was sought from a relative who had a lasting power of attorney for health.